openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

 1 directory, 12 files
 ```

-The manifests within this `cluster-api` directory will not be written to the cluster or included in bootstrap ignition.
+The manifests within the `cluster-api` directory won't be written to the resulting OpenShift cluster, or included in bootstrap ignition.
-In future work, we expect these manifests to be pivoted to the cluster to enable the target cluster to take over managing
-its own infrastructure.
+In future work, we expect these manifests to be pivoted to the cluster to enable the target cluster to take over managing its own infrastructure.

-The Cluster API manifests will be generated with `.spec` fields in the [manifest asset target][asset] with `.status`
-updated after cluster creation.
+The Cluster API manifests will be generated with `.spec` fields in the [manifest asset target][asset] with `.status` updated after cluster creation, which can be useful for debugging purposes.

 #### Infrastructure Provisioning